-Candidates for sacroiliac joint neurotomy must have a history of chronic sacroiliac joint complex pain for at least 6 months, and meet the selection criteria.
+Candidates for thoracic z-joint neurotomy must have a history of chronic thoracic z-joint pain for at least six months, and meet the selection criteria.
 It is important to adhere to these criteria for the safety of the patient and success of the treatment.
-The physician must be trained to diagnose sacroiliac joint complex mediated pain.
+The physician must be trained to diagnose thoracic z-joint mediated pain.